 Boris Johnson calls Corbyn a ‘chlorinated chicken’ amid sharp Brexit exchanges

-He also labelled British Labour leader Jeremy Corbyn a “chlorinated chicken” over Brexit before swearing in the Commons, amid Labour warnings he has “no authority and no majority”.
+He also labelled Mr Corbyn a “chlorinated chicken” over Brexit before swearing in the Commons, amid Labour warnings he has “no authority and no majority”.

-The prime minister deployed jokes in a bid to fight back against Mr Corbyn, who has repeatedly demanded the government should publish official documents which show the impact a no-deal Brexit would have on food and medicine supplies.

 Mr Johnson highlighted a shadow minister’s suggestion that Labour’s spending policies were a “s**t-or-bust strategy”, adding: “I say it’s both, Mr Speaker.”